- What do you think of this clip?

 to break even.
 So, the trustees have accepted a limited form of advertising i.e. MedExpress has a direct link.

 We don’t encourage people to take antiviral drugs, but we know that a lot of people find them very useful and prefer not to ask their doctors for prescriptions – for convenience and/or privacy reasons.

 Result of the case review on David Golding

 Today, Nigel and I were both at the Royal Courts of Justice to hear what that three judges of the Court of Appeal had to say.
 David was found to have been correctly sentenced to 14 months back in 2011 – but since he’d been on bail so very long, they decided that this was considered to have been ‘spent’ so he does not have to back to prison.
 Read our our media release.
-Also you can see more of the background to the story here, and in the five blogs above it.
+Also you can see the full series of blog posts re this.

 On 18th December last year, we had listened for several hours as Professor George Kinghorn explained herpes simplex to the court, and answered questions about what David might have been told about herpes simplex.
 We were glad when Prof. Kinghorn commented along the lines of: “Quite likely, he was told nothing about asymptomatic shedding.”